 Barotrauma is tissue injury caused by a change in pressure, which compresses or expands gas contained in various body structures.

 Increased pressure outside the body is transmitted equally throughout the blood and body tissues, which do not compress because they are composed mainly of liquid.
-Thus, the leg, for example, does not feel squeezed as water pressure increases.
-However, gases (such as the air inside the lungs, sinuses, or middle ear or inside a face mask or goggles) compress or expand as outside pressure increases or decreases.
+Thus, the legs, for example, do not feel squeezed as water pressure increases.
+However, gases (such as the air inside the lungs, sinuses, or middle ears or inside a face mask or goggles) compress or expand as outside pressure increases or decreases.
 This compression and expansion can cause pain and damage to tissue.
 Barotrauma most often affects the ears.
 However, barotrauma affecting the lungs (pulmonary barotrauma) is the most serious.
+Risk of barotrauma is increased by conditions that can keep air from freely flowing between spaces, such as sinus congestion or blockage of an eustachian tube (a small passageway that connects the middle ear with the back of the nose).

 The most common cause of pulmonary barotrauma is breath-holding during an ascent from a scuba dive, typically resulting from running out of air at depth.
 In panic, divers may forget to exhale freely as air in the lungs expands during the ascent.
 Air embolism can occur in as little as 4 feet (about 1 meter) of water when people breathing pressurized air hold their breath while ascending rapidly.
 Pulmonary barotrauma can even happen in a pool when air is breathed in at the bottom of the pool (such as from an inverted bucket) and not exhaled during ascent.

-Symptoms of barotrauma usually begin before or within minutes after divers reach the surface.
+Symptoms of barotrauma usually begin near the surface during descent or ascent.
 Symptoms depend on which organ is affected.
-Divers often use the term “squeeze” for injuries other than those to the lungs caused by differences in pressure.
+Divers often use the term squeeze for injuries other than those to the lungs caused by differences in pressure.

 Pneumothorax and pneumomediastinum cause chest pain and shortness of breath.
 Some people cough up blood or develop bloody froth at the mouth when lung tissue is injured.
-Air in the tissues of the neck can impair the vocal cords, causing the voice to sound different or hoarse.
+Air in the tissues of the neck can compress the nerves to the vocal cords, causing the voice to sound different or hoarse.
 Subcutaneous emphysema causes crackling when the affected area of skin is touched.

 Pressure differences have effects on the sinuses (air-filled pockets in the bones around the nose) that are similar to the effects of ear barotrauma.
-They cause facial pain, headaches, a feeling of congestion in the face or nose, or a bloody nose.
+They cause facial pain and headaches during descent and a feeling of congestion in the face or nose or a bloody nose during ascent.

 Pressure in the air spaces at the roots of teeth or next to fillings can cause toothache or damage teeth.